XeroAPI/XeroOAuth-PHP/README.md

 # Warning: This lib is no longer maintained.

+## Looking for OAuth 2.0?
+Please checkout {Xero PHP sdk for OAuth 2.0](https://github.com/XeroAPI/xero-php-oauth2) and it's companion [kitchen sync app](https://github.com/XeroAPI/xero-php-oauth2-app)

+## Looking for OAuth 1.0a?
-Please use this one: https://github.com/calcinai/xero-php
+Please checkout the community project https://github.com/calcinai/xero-php

-XeroOAuth-PHP
+XeroOAuth-PHP (DEPRECATED)
 -----------------------
+This repository has been archived and no further issues or pull requests will reviewed.
+Feel free to fork the repo and work with the code.

 PHP library for working with the Xero OAuth API.